Kiellu4/ezekiel/Cryptography-Class/Assessments/4-Practical-Test-30%/Practical-Test-2/readme.md

 📷 Screenshot:

-- the file is downloaded and saved in the folder C:\Users\user\Downloads
+- the file is downloaded and saved in the folder `C:\Users\user\Downloads`
 - I cut and paste it on anoteher directory `C:\Users\mukhr\Downloads\practical-test-2`

 📷 Screenshot:

 ![alt text](<Screenshots/task1_download2.png>)

-2. Extract the file using 7-Zip
+2. Extract the file using 7-Zip and fill the password

-- Extract the file and
+- extract the file
+- the password use `semogaberjaya`

 📷 Screenshot:

 ![alt text](<Screenshots/task1_download3.png>)

-2. Identify Programming Language or Packing Tool
+3. Identify Programming Language or Packing Tool

 - Use DIE to inspect the .exe.